-Enjoy music during your swim with the best swimming headphones available right now.
+Enjoy music in the pool or sea with the best swimming headphones available right now.

 |4.5||$$ ($30-$80)||Up to 10ft (3m)|